 - Easy to find lost phones: As eSIM are embedded inside the phone, lost phones can be easily tracked and found.
 Especially in the case of stolen phones, the thief cannot pull out the eSIM physically.
 On physical SIM slot phones, thieves can easily destroy the SIM cards which hamper the tracking process peculiarly.

 - Switching devices is not easy: On physical SIM slot devices, the user can easily pick out the SIM and use it on another phone.
 While eSIM cannot be taken out physically which might become a problem in case the phone gets damaged or runs out of battery.

 - Subject to track & privacy: eSIM cannot be hidden or taken out.
-Secret security agencies or data breachers could easily track the location of the user & it might hinder the privacy of the user.
+Secret security agencies or data breachers could easily track the location of the user & which might hinder the privacy of the user.

 eSIM Supported Phones

-Currently, Apple devices like iPhone XS, XR, 11, 12, 13 series, iPad series from 3rd Gen to present, Apple watch series since 3, have the support of an eSIM.
+Currently, Apple devices like iPhone XS, XR, 11, 12, 13 series, iPad series from 3rd Gen to present, and Apple watch series since 3, have the support of an eSIM.
 With the use of eSIM, current supportive iPhones can work as dual SIM.
 Similarly, Samsung Galaxy phones like Note 20, S20, S21 & S22 series can run eSIMs.
 Pixel phones are now also supporting eSIMs since Pixel 2.
 Moto Razr 2 became the very first flip foldable phone to be completely free from physical sim slots.
-The upcoming iPhones are also going to be eSIMs only models.
+The upcoming iPhones are also going to be eSIMs-only models.

 There is indeed a need for eSIMs in Nepal as supported devices are already here in the country.
 This will ensure innovative growth in the technology & its usage in the country.